13 Sep Escape to Serenity in Sedona

 If you like nourishing your body with tasty and healthy food like I do, I have two spots in Sedona that you have to try!
 There are only two 100% organic restaurants in town and I would highly recommend both.

-We tried an array of vegetarian and vegan dishes including spinach curry, a mushroom medley, “cheesy” vegan rice, a green goddess salad, and a platter of hummus, avocado, and raw flat breads.
+I tried an array of vegetarian and vegan dishes including spinach curry, a mushroom medley, “cheesy” vegan rice, a green goddess salad, and a platter of hummus, avocado, and raw flat breads.
 The highlight of the meal for me was the Live Sampler which included tahini hummus, pico de gallo and guacamole.
 The vehicles for the dip were all homemade and included delicious flat bread and chia crackers that are available online (monthly delivery on the way!).
-All in all, we left with full happy bellies.

 If you enjoy feeling energized in the morning or need a pick me up in the afternoon, go to the Local Juicery.
 The only other 100% organic spot in Sedona, this place is a juice junkie’s haven and a superfood lover’s dream.
 I was able to learn more from the proprietor, Summer Sanders, who is both delightful and has quite an impressive background as a raw foodie and chef.